 Developing or enhancing other employability skills that increase an individual’s preparation for the workforce

-NLF: ESL Content Standards—AEL grantees must ensure that ESL courses and curricula are aligned to the content standards and make necessary modifications to ESL staff qualifications, instructional strategies, professional development, and other affected areas to ensure compliance.
+NLF: ESL and Civics Content Standards—AEL grantees must ensure that ESL services and curricula, including Integrated EL Civics and EL Civics programs, are aligned to the content standards and make necessary modifications to ESL staff qualifications, instructional strategies, professional development, and other affected areas to ensure compliance.
+Beginning in PY’21–’22, all ESL services and curricula must, at a minimum, include a civics component aligned with the civics standards outlined in the content standards.

+NLF: AEL grantees must adhere to policy in AEL Letter 04-16, Change 2, related to serving participants in EL Civics and Integrated EL Civics programs.

 NLF: Expanded Program Objectives—AEL grantees must ensure that ESL services lead to attainment of a secondary school diploma or the TxCHSE and transition into postsecondary education, training, or employment.
-To meet this requirement a program of instruction must:
+To meet this requirement, a program of instruction must:

-have implemented the content standards, as evidenced by the use of curricula, lesson plans, instructional materials that are aligned with the content standards, in; and
+have implemented the content standards, as evidenced by the use of curricula, lesson plans, and/or instructional materials that are aligned with the content standards, in addition to the civics standards; and

 offer educational and career counseling services that assist an eligible individual to transition into postsecondary education or employment; or